By Schatem Boyd

 SO WHAT THE HECK DO WE EAT?

-Well, here is the problem with the first trimester (well at least for me).
+Well, here is the problem with first trimester eating (well at least for me).
 You feel like you want to barf all the time.
 And you really only want carbs or something else that is not supplying you with the right nutrition.
 I swear I lived off yogurt, granola and huevos rancheros the first 12 weeks!

 Everyone is different, but what I can tell you is if you try to eat enough of the good stuff the bad cravings won’t come to often and when they do it won’t derail you feeding yourself and baby.
 So if you are thinking you don’t want to eat anything or you only want to eat say crackers for every meal, remember that’s pretty normal, but try to use these tips as well.

-These Tips Will Make Eating Healthier Easier
+These Tips Will Make First Trimester Eating Healthier Easier

 - Eat smaller meals more frequently.